 Chateau Montelena occasionally hosts special events at the winery.
 Be sure to check their website for the latest happenings.

-Sample current release wine alongside a library of vintage with your host Winemaker Matt Crafton.
-This is a rare opportunity for Comparative Tasting at the Chateau on March 16, 2024.
+Sample a selection of vintages of the flagship wine, Estate Cabernet Sauvignon with your host, Winemaker Matt Crafton.
+This is a rare opportunity for Blind Vertical Tasting Experience at the Chateau on March 8, 2025.

-Enjoy a relaxing spring afternoon at the much-anticipated Spring Shindig, April 20, 2024.
-Sip new releases and library wines, savor a gourmet lunch, and listen to live music.
+Enjoy a relaxing spring afternoon at the much-anticipated Spring Release Celebration, April 26, 2025.
+Sip new releases and library wines, and savor a gourmet box lunch, while listening to live acoustic music.

 Open daily, 9:30am - 4pm.
 Chateau Montelena winery is closed for many holidays and special events.
 Check the winery's website for the latest schedule and tasting options.